scalp42/site-iancooper/posts/explode-and-implode-in-vgl.md

 Even though VGL is missing a lot of the usual array and string manipulation routines, we can implement most of them without too much trouble.

-_The above code snippets are available [in this gist][https://gist.github.com/4331755].
+_The above code snippets are available [in this gist](https://gist.github.com/4431755).
 Feel free to use them as you'd like!
-Please keep in mind, though, that code samples are provided as-is and with no guarantees by myself or my employer.
+Please keep in mind, though, that code samples are provided as-is and with no guarantees by myself or my employer._